132: A-JAX, A SQUATCH, AND AN OLD DOPPELGӒNGER

 The three buildings behind me represented the Polk farm when James lived there.
 Directly behind me was the birth cabin; to my left was the kitchen; and the barn was off in the distance.

 I was sad when we left the Polk birth site in Pineville behind.
-It wasn’t because I had to say goodbye to James K. Polk, it was because there were no other Presidential sites scheduled for awhile.
+It wasn’t because I had to say goodbye to James K. Polk, it was because there were no other Presidential sites scheduled for a while.
 While I stood solemnly silent in my camera case, Vicki was enthusiastic as she made the 10-mile drive northward to a suburb of Charlotte known as the Eagle Lake section.
 When we pulled into the parking lot of a stylish office building, I found out the reason for her eagerness – it was the home office for Compass Group; the company that my photographer’s wife was employed with.
 Although I would rather spend time at a Presidential grave or museum, I could tell that Vicki was eager to see the place where her paychecks were signed.
 Once we went inside, however, I had to laugh when my photographer was scolded by Mrs. Swindell, the sentry at the check-in desk, for taking a photo.
 As soon as Tom was reprimanded, I thought to myself: “Two months ago, he took pictures inside the White House when the President was landing on the South Lawn and not one person blinked an eye.
 Then today, in the armpit of the south, Tom gets scolded by an old and cranky woman for snapping a photo inside an insignificant office building; one that surely doesn’t contain the codes to national security.”
 All I could do was shake my head; but then again, my head usually does that anyway.

 Vicki posed proudly at the entrance to the Compass Group building that was located just outside of downtown Charlotte, North Carolina.